Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: Distributed phase sensing using b TMSS IN optical gyroscopes

 where $\hat{a}_{j, vac}$ and $\hat{b}_{j, vac}$ are the arbitrary vacuum modes coupling through the unused ports of the fictitious beamsplitters with transmissivity $\eta$ considered to model the lossy channel.

-Further, the phase-shifted modes return via the reflection port of the BIs and reach the output detectors.
+Further, the phase-shifted modes, $\hat{a}_j^\prime$s and $\hat{b}_j^\prime$s, return via the reflection port of the BIs and reach the output detectors.
 We then measure the phase quadratures of each output mode independently through homodyne detection, and collectively combine them for a joint quadrature measurement.
-We use the following joint quadrature as the estimator for the sensing task,
+We define the superposition quadrature of the output modes of individual optical gyroscopes as,